• audacity •

-Word History: Today's Good Word goes back to Latin audax, audacis "bold, daring", the noun from audere "to dare".
-Audere is an odd variant of avidere "to be eager" from the adjective avidus "eager", the word which English borrowed as avid, dropping the irrelevant endings.
-Avidus is the adjective from avere "to long for, desire, a verb which also provided the noun avaritia "greed", which English, after French had polished it up, borrowed for its avarice.
-(We are happy that Kathleen McCune of Norway had the audacity to suggest today's Good Word.)
+Word History: Today's Good Word goes back to Latin audax ([audaks]), audacis "bold, daring", the noun from audere "to dare".
+Audere is an odd variant of avidere "to be eager", based on the adjective avidus "eager", the word which English borrowed as avid after dropping the irrelevant endings.
+Avidus is the adjective from avere "to long for, desire", a verb which also provided the noun avaritia "greed", which English, after French had polished it up, borrowed for its avarice.
+Latin avere is based on Proto-Italic awe- "to be eager", from PIE aue- "to like, demand", source also of Welsh ewyllys "will, choice, desire", Sanskrit avati "desires", and Armenian aviwn "lust".
+(We are happy that Kathleen McCune, now of Sweden had the audacity to suggest today's very interesting Good Word.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!